 What sets Windsurf apart is its philosophy around autonomous coding.
 According to developer feedback from Reddit's ChatGPTCoding community, "Windsurf edged out better with a medium to big codebase, it understood the context better."
 Cascade monitors your terminal commands, file edits, and clipboard activity to maintain deep contextual awareness without requiring constant re-prompting.

-As Varun Mohan, CEO of Windsurf, explains: "AI is going to handle the vast majority, if not all, of the 'solving it' part", referring to how AI will manage the implementation once the problem is defined.
+As Varun Mohan, Windsurf's founding CEO (now at Google DeepMind), explained: "AI is going to handle the vast majority, if not all, of the 'solving it' part", referring to how AI will manage the implementation once the problem is defined.
 This vision of autonomous AI-driven development is precisely what Windsurf's Cascade system delivers.

 AI is going to handle the vast majority, if not all, of the 'solving it' part